Best sparkling wine: the perfect bubbles for 2025

 Is Prosecco a sparkling wine?

 Yes!
 Prosecco is a sparkling wine from Italy’s Veneto region, primarily made from the Glera grape.
-Unlike Champagne, it’s crafted using the Charmat method, where the second fermentation happens in stainless steel tanks.
-This results in light, fresh bubbles—ideal for a casual, approachable sparkling wine experience that’s perfect any time.
+Unlike Champagne, it’s crafted using the Charmat method where the second fermentation happens in stainless steel tanks.
+This results in light and fresh bubbles, ideal for a casual sparkling wine experience that’s perfect any time.

-All Champagne is sparkling wine, but not all sparkling wine is Champagne.
-Champagne must come from France’s Champagne region and follow strict traditional methods.
-Other sparkling wines—like Prosecco from Italy or Cava from Spain—use different grapes and techniques.
-Each offers its own character, but only Champagne holds the name and prestige.
+All Champagne is sparkling wine but not all sparkling wine is Champagne.
+Champagne must come only from France’s Champagne region and follow strict traditional methods.
+Winesmakers outside the Champagne regions are not allowed to label their productions as Champagne.
+Other sparkling wines (like Prosecco from Italy or Cava from Spain) use different grapes and techniques.
+Each offers its own character but only Champagne holds the name and prestige.

 How to open sparkling wine?

 Start by chilling the bottle thoroughly.
 Remove the foil and loosen the wire cage while keeping a firm grip on the cork.
-Hold the bottle at a 45-degree angle and twist the base—not the cork—gently.
-Let the pressure ease the cork out slowly for a soft, quiet release.
-Skip the dramatic pop!
+Hold the bottle at a 45 degree angle and twist the base (not the cork!) gently.
+Let the pressure ease the cork out slowly for a soft release.
+Skip the dramatic pop unless you’re celebrating big!

 Is sparkling wine and Champagne the same?

 Not quite.
-Champagne is a specific sparkling wine made in France’s Champagne region using strict methods and select grapes.
-Sparkling wine is the broader category that includes all bubbly wines—Champagne, Prosecco, Cava, and others—made around the world with different grapes and techniques.
+Champagne is a specific sparkling wine made in France’s Champagne region using strict methods and select grape blends.
+Sparkling wine is the broader category that includes all bubbly wines (Champagne, Prosecco, Cava and others) made around the world with different grapes and techniques.
 So, while all Champagne is sparkling wine, not all sparkling wine is Champagne.

 Does sparkling wine expire?

 Sparkling wine doesn’t last forever.
-Non-vintage bottles should be enjoyed within 1–2 years, while vintage or premium bottles may age for 5–10 years if stored properly.
+Non vintage bottles should be enjoyed within 1-2 years, while vintage or premium bottles may age for 5-30 years (especially for Champagne) if stored properly.
 Over time, both bubbles and flavor fade.
 For the best experience, enjoy your sparkling wine relatively young while it still has its vibrant character and freshness.

-Yes, sparkling wine can go bad, especially after opening.
-Once opened, it loses its bubbles quickly, typically within 1–3 days.
+Yes, sparkling wine can go bad, after opening.
+Once opened, it loses its bubbles quickly, typically within 1-3 days.
 Even unopened bottles can spoil if stored improperly.
-To keep your bubbly fresh, store it in a cool, dark place with a consistent temperature, and always reseal opened bottles tightly.
+To keep your bubbly fresh, store it in a cool and dark place with a consistent temperature, and always reseal opened bottles tightly.

 What is the sweetest sparkling wine?

 Moscato d’Asti and Asti Spumante are top sweet sparkling wines.
-Light and aromatic with low alcohol, they’re perfect for dessert or casual sipping.
-Look for labels like “Doux” or “Sweet” to find sweeter bubbly options that offer fruity, fragrant flavors and a refreshing finish, ideal for those who prefer sweetness.
+Light and aromatic with low alcohol they’re perfect to consume with or replace dessert or casual sipping.
+Look for labels like “Doux” “if the bottle is French, “Dolce” if Italian or “Sweet” to find sweeter bubbly options that offer fruity and fragrant flavors with a refreshing finish, ideal for those who prefer sweetness.

-Unopened sparkling wines are best enjoyed within 1–2 years, while vintage or traditional method bottles can age up to 10 years.
-After opening, consume within 1–3 days for optimal freshness.
+Unopened sparkling wines are best enjoyed within 1-2 years, while vintage or traditional method bottles (i.e. those for which the Champenoise method was used) can age up to 30 years.
+Non vintage bottles are best consumed between 4-5 years while vintage years evolve gracefully for 10-20 years.
+Some prestige top tier cuvées such as Dom Pérignon or Cristal with extended lees aging can develop beautifully even after 40-50 years with perfect storage conditions.
+Key factors in aging include the winemaking style, the quality of the vintage and above all the storage conditions.
+After opening, consume within 1-3 days for optimal freshness.
 Keep the bottle chilled and sealed tightly to preserve bubbles and maintain the wine’s vibrant character as long as possible.

 Is sparkling wine alcoholic?